tcarlsen/caravanwar.info/_towers/marksman.md

 Marksmanship

-**ability** 30% chance to land a critical hit, dealing 200% damage.
+30% chance to land a critical hit, dealing 200% damage.

 # Description